loispuig/Vagrantfiles/README.md

 ## Rebuilding a box and publish to Atlas

-Sets the following environment variables
+Sets the following environment variables in your environment
 ```
 ATLAS_TOKEN
 ATLAS_USERNAME